 James Coleman earned a B.S. from New York University; an M.A. from Adelphi an M.S. from Stony Brook University and is a retired English teacher who taught for 30 years.
 Coleman previously served as a Fulbright to Cambridge, England, did cultural work in India, and taught English in Kenya for two years.

 Philip Davis earned B.S. and M.S. degrees in Physics from Florida State University.
-After a stint as an infrared astronomer he spent 31 years in government service in a variety of technical and executive positions for NASA (the Cape, ERC, the Space Station Program, Goddard), the US Department of Energy, and the Director of Crashworthiness Research and Vehicle Defects Investigation for the US DOT.
+After a stint as an infrared astronomer, he spent 31 years in government service in a variety of technical and executive positions for NASA (the Cape, ERC, the Space Station Program, Goddard), the US Department of Energy, and the Director of Crashworthiness Research and Vehicle Defects Investigation for the US DOT.
 After retiring from NASA in 1996 he served as the Information Architect for the Fairfax County VA school district.
-Davis has created web sites for schools, charaties, and other local organizations.
-He has led regular technology workshops for the past 10 years and taught basic web design at CFCC.
+Phil has built and managed websites for schools, charities, and other local organizations and taught web design at CFCC.
+Since 2009 he has been conducting technology workshops for Senior Learners, Inc. and other organizations.

 Robert DuMond is a graduate of Cornell University with a B.S. in Floriculture and Masters in Adult Ed from the University of South FL.
 He retired from the College of Central Florida as a Senior Professor in Environmental Horticulture in 2014.
 During his 25 years at the college, he taught landscape design, irrigation design and installation, turf grass management, greenhouse operations, plant propagation, pest and disease control, landscape and plant maintenance and nursery operations.
 Prior to teaching, he worked as a landscape designer in Central Florida for 20 years.
 Having lived in upstate New York, he also has extensive knowledge of northern plant material.